 Read more about the 2023 pilgrimage here: Lourdes: ‘a place of prayer, healing and fellowship’ – Brentwood Diocese (dioceseofbrentwood.net)

-Join Bishop Alan on the 2024 Diocesan Pilgrimage to Lourdes (Friday 19 – Friday 26 July).
-To book, please go online: Brentwood Lourdes – Lourdes – Tangney Tours (tangney-tours.com) If you wish to discuss any aspect of the pilgrimage, please e-mail Kathryn Young at [email protected]
+Join Bishop Alan on the 2025 Diocesan Pilgrimage to Lourdes (Friday 18 July – Friday 25 July 2025).
+The flights will be Southend to Lourdes.
+To book, please go online: Brentwood Lourdes – Lourdes – Tangney Tours (tangney-tours.com) If you wish to discuss any aspect of the pilgrimage, please e-mail Deidre Pembroke at [email protected]

 The pilgrimage in 2022 was designed to be particularly family-friendly to dovetail with the X World Meeting of Families in late June.
 Many families responded to the invitation, with over 1,000 people attending.
 Read more here: Families enjoy ‘a special day’ at Walsingham – Brentwood Diocese (dioceseofbrentwood.net)

-Last year’s ecumenical Bradwell Pilgrimage took place on Saturday 1 July 2023.
+This year’s ecumenical Bradwell Pilgrimage will take place on Saturday 5 July 2025.

-People from across Essex, East London and further afield were encouraged to attend.
 The pilgrimage always starts in the village itself at St Thomas’s church and pilgrims walk the nearly two miles from St Thomas’s to the beautiful St Peter’s Chapel.
-It is a truly ecumenical day with a wide variety of people coming and speakers taking part and exciting workshops in the afternoon.
+It is a truly ecumenical day with a wide variety of talks, reflections, exciting workshops, music, worship and prayer.
+This year theologian, writer and broadcaster Elaine Storkey will be attending.
 The pilgrimage is organised by Churches Together in Essex & East London (CTEEL) www.cteel.org.uk

 https://www.facebook.com/ChurchesTogetherEEL